 For questions about the Solar Panel (2nd Generation) and Small Solar Panel, read on.

-Will a Ring solar panel keep my device fully charged at 100% battery level?
+Will a Ring solar panel keep my device fully charged?

 How many hours of direct sunlight does a solar panel need for my device to stay charged?

-How can I install my solar panel so I get the most sunlight and the maximum solar charge?
+How can I install my solar panel to get the maximum sunlight and solar charge?